squito/spark-memory/README.md

  --jars spark-memory-core_2.11-0.1.0-SNAPSHOT-jar-with-dependencies.jar \
  --driver-java-options "-XX:MaxMetaspaceSize=200M -XX:+PrintGCDetails -Dmemory.monitor.enabled -Dmemory.monitor.freq=100" \
  --conf spark.executor.extraJavaOptions="-XX:MaxMetaspaceSize=200M -XX:+PrintGCDetails -Dmemory.monitor.enabled -Dmemory.monitor.freq=100" \
+  --conf spark.executor.plugins="com.cloudera.spark.MemoryMonitorExecutorExtension" \
  ...
 ```

+This includes the Dynamic Allocation "plugin" (see below) -- note that requires a patched spark and the api may change.

 You *also* have to modify the code of your job itself to turn it on.
 Below are code samples (using reflection so your
 build doesn't need to know about the memory monitor at all).